 Not normal: Your period leaves you exhausted and barely able to make it through your day, let alone add on extras like time with friends or bonus sweat sessions (which is a shame, since exercise can help combat menstrual cramps.)
 Sometimes, your period is so intrusive, you have to call in sick to work or skip school.
 These are signs that you may have anemia because of excessive blood loss.
 Which certainly means you need to talk to your doctor about abnormal periods!

 Thankfully, treatment is available for almost all the conditions that make your period “not normal.”
-And we can diagnose and address many women’s health concerns remotely on the Doxy health platform, or in person when you schedule a consultation with our Houston area fibroid specialists.
 But the only way to receive help is to speak up, so discuss any menstrual cycle changes with your doctor as soon as you identify an issue!
+And, if fibroids are the cause of your period problems, click here to request a treatment consultation with our specialists in Houston.